sunfounder/pico-2w-kit/docs/source/pyproject/py_reversing_aid.rst

 7.10 Building a Reversing Aid
 =================================

-In this project, we'll create a **Reversing Aid System** using the Raspberry Pi Pico 2w, an ultrasonic sensor, an LED, and a buzzer.
+In this project, we'll create a **Reversing Aid System** using the Raspberry Pi Pico 2 W, an ultrasonic sensor, an LED, and a buzzer.
 This system simulates how real-world parking sensors work by detecting the distance to an obstacle and providing audio and visual feedback that changes based on proximity.
 You can attach this setup to a remote-controlled car to mimic the experience of reversing into a garage.